MarkusMannheim/code-breaker/README.md

 The agency is using the coin as a novel recruitment/marketing campaign.
 There are more details on the ASD website, [including high-resolution images of the coin](https://www.asd.gov.au/75th-anniversary/events/commemorative-coin-challenge).

-I'm a cryptography n00b and always will be; before this, I barely knew the difference between binary and hexadecimal numbers.
+I'm a cryptography n00b; I barely knew the difference between binary and hexadecimal numbers before this.
 But my manager told me: "Surely we should know what this coin says before we bring everyone's attention to it?"

 So I stumbled through the puzzles &mdash; and they were fun!
-And given that some people have already published how-to guides online, I figure it's worth writing down how I approached this with Python, in part so I don't forget what I learned.
+Given that some people have already published how-to guides online, I figure it's worth writing down how I approached this with Python, in part so I don't forget what I learnt.
 (Most people seemed to use C++, because they're real programmers, or R, because they're fashionable.)

 If you want to decipher the ASD's encrypted messages yourself, stop reading and throw yourself into it!